lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 };
 ```

 In contrast to the types we have seen previously, the `const` and non-`const` getters are rather different here and also have different names.
 Because a complete `World` will be a pretty large and complex object with many layers, it is not feasible to copy it completely.
 But creating copies of the current state of a `World` will be required later to implement an undo/redo functionality in the editor.
-To solve this the `World` class implements copy-on-write semantics for the objects it contains.
+To solve this, the `World` class implements copy-on-write semantics for the objects it contains.
 That means when a `World` is copied it still references the data of the original and only when one of them is modified the affected data -- and only it -- is actually copied.
 But to track these modifications we need a bit of machinery, provided here by the `..._lock` classes and `lock_...` methods.
 This recording of modifications will also allow us to check when the underlying data has been modified and for example cache the textures and vertex buffers used by the renderer.

 Besides the `mesh()` getter the class also contains to getters for layers, one for simple unstructured layers -- that just have a name -- and one for our more complex mesh-based layers.{% note Both of the layer-getters return a pointer, because the layer might not exist, yet.
 But there is always a mesh, even though it might still be empty.%} The latter is again a template, which hopefully is not that surprising because our `Layer` was also a template.
 But the parameter of the method probably warrants some further explanation.
 Every layer has a name with which it's referenced in the procedural generation code, but it also has a couple of additional metadata linked to it:
 1. The type of the data that it stores (`T` template parameter in `Layer`)